Project Definition Report Nov 2019

 What is the South Bay Connect Project?

-The proposed South Bay Connect project proposes to relocate the Capitol Corridor passenger rail service between the Oakland Coliseum and Newark from the Union Pacific Railroad (UP) Niles Subdivision rail line to the Coast Subdivision rail line.
-It also proposes to create new transbay connections for Capitol Corridor passengers between the East Bay and the Peninsula, which has been identified as an underserved market for Capitol Corridor in previous studies.
-While the project is not proposing an increase in Capitol Corridor service frequency, it does not preclude service growth in the future.
+The South Bay Connect project proposes to relocate the Capitol Corridor passenger rail service between the Oakland Coliseum and Newark from the Union Pacific Railroad (UP) Niles Subdivision rail line to the Coast Subdivision rail line.
+It also proposes to create new transbay connections for Capitol Corridor passengers between the East Bay and the Peninsula, which has been identified in previous studies as an underserved market for Capitol Corridor.
+While the project is not proposing an increase in Capitol Corridor service frequency or change to UP’s freight service, it does not preclude service growth in the future.

 Who is leading this project?

-Capitol Corridor Joint Powers Authority (CCJPA) is the lead agency working in partnership with Caltrans, Union Pacific Railroad, Alameda County Transportation Commission, Metropolitan Transportation Commission and the Cities of Hayward, Union City, Fremont and Newark.
+Capitol Corridor Joint Powers Authority (CCJPA) is the lead agency working in partnership with Caltrans, UP, Alameda County Transportation Commission (Alameda CTC), Metropolitan Transportation Commission (MTC) and the cities of Hayward, Union City, Fremont and Newark.

 Why is this project needed?